refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### `wrapperProps`

-`wrapperProps` uses for passing props to the wrapper component.
+The `wrapperProps` is used for passing props to the wrapper component.
 In the example below you can see that the background color is changed with `wrapperProps`

 ```tsx
 const MyLoginPage = () => {